• Skip to primary navigation

 Instructions

-• Melt the coconut oil on low-medium heat in a non stick frying pan, then add the sautee the onion and garlic for 1 minute before adding the cho cho, carrot and green bell peppers and stir.
+• Melt the coconut oil on low-medium heat in a non stick frying pan, then add the sautee the onion, scallion and garlic for one minute before adding the cho cho, carrot and green bell pepper and stir.

 • Put the lid on the pan and reduce the heat, then allow the vegetables to steam for 5 minutes.
 The vegetable need to soften slightly before moving onto the next step.
 If the ingredients begin to stick add a splash of water to release them.